Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 :Organisation: Copyright (C) 2019-2021 Olivier Boudeville
 :Contact: about (dash) universal-webserver (at) esperide (dot) com
 :Creation date: Saturday, May 2, 2020
-:Lastly updated: Sunday, January 24, 2021
+:Lastly updated: Monday, February 8, 2021
 :Status: Work in progress
 :Version: 0.0.18
 :Dedication: Users and maintainers of the ``Universal Webserver``.